PyPermission - FAQ

 While many experimental Python packages exist, none offered the robustness and production-ready guarantees we needed.
 SaaS-based solutions were available, but they introduced unwanted external dependencies and added latency which we wanted to avoid.

-In one of our projects we realized a custom RBAC system on top of SQLAlchemy.
-Rather than keeping that logic tangled with business code, we extracted it into a standalone package.
+In one of our projects we realized a custom RBAC system on top of SQLAlchemy, but rather than keeping the authorization implementation tangled with business code, we decided to extract it into a standalone package.
 This not only allowed us to reuse the same, authorization engine across multiple projects, but also gave us an opportunity to share it with the broader Python community.
 The result is the PyPermission library you see today.

 Can I implement feature flagging with the PyPermission library?